NCBI-Codeathons/super-minityper/README.md

 We present a set of cloud-based workflows &mdash; composed mostly of preexisting and optimized tools &mdash; to construct graphs containing structural variants and map reads to them.
-These workflows allow users to take arbitrary SV calls, construct a graph, and map arbitrary reads to these graphs.
-This workflow is designed to return results as fast as possible.
+These workflows allow users to take arbitrary SV calls, construct a graph, and map reads to these graphs.
+This workflow prioritizes ease-of-use and speed, ingesting common input formats and returning results in minutes on commodity cloud VMs.

 ## Implementation
 `super-minityper` is implemented as a DNAnexus cloud applet.
 There are analgous WDL files for performing all analyses as well.